3Ls Walking Group

 which characterised the former textile, dyeing and printing industry in the area.
 Our 7.5 mile route along the towpath

-between Dumbarton and Balloch took in several
+between Dumbarton and Balloch

 places of interest – Dumbarton Rock (Alt Clut), the ancient Brythonic capital of Strathclyde and the site of Denny’s shipyard (where the Cutty Sark was built).